jacobfarkas/lrei-careers/tech-support-associate.md

 -   Support the needs of the Technology Department and the School administration as is appropriate and necessary.
 -   Learning and troubleshooting physical wired network switches and wireless access points in collaboration with the Director of Technology.

-## **Your basic job requirements will be:**
+## **We are looking for candidates who are:**

--   An approachable, patient temperament
+-   Approachable, and have a patient temperament
--   Self-motivation and comfort working independently or collaboratively
+-   Self-motivated and comfortable working independently or collaboratively
--   Excellent organizational skills, including ability to work on multiple projects and follow through tasks to completion
+-   Highly organized and able to work on multiple projects and follow through tasks to completion
--   Strong verbal and written communication skills including writing documentation and management of a help ticket workflow.
+-   Excellent communicators (verbal and written) and are skilled at documentation and management of help desk tickets workflow.
--   Interest in staying abreast of new technologies
+-   Interested in staying abreast of new technologies
--   Excitement at attending workshops and professional learning opportunities.
+-   Committed to their ongoing learning
+-   Excited to support learners and have a teacher’s disposition and love of young people.
+-   Experienced working in a school, camp, or other child-centered environment
+-   Engaged in the evolving role of media and technology in education and society
+-   Able to work one-on-one to train users on software and hardware
+-   Fearless in asking questions or researching when approaching a new problem
+-   Committed to solving problems in an efficient and timely manner.
+-   Able to re-frame problems to find solutions
+-   Tinkerers, makers, and doers.

 ## **Computer Science Instructor**

 -   Teach three sections a week per semester.
 The class is titled "Intro to Computer Science with Web Development."
+-   Collaborate with Director of Technology and the Middle School Principal on program design
 -   Communicating with students and families regarding their progress throughout the school year, including the ability to provide suggestions for those interested in pursuing additional pathways for computer science and technology education

-## **Ideally, you have:**

--   A teacher’s disposition and love of young people.
--   Experience working in a school, camp, or other child-centered environment
--   Engagement in the evolving role of media and technology in education and society
--   The ability to work one-on-one to train users on software and hardware
--   A fearlessness of asking questions or researching when approaching a new problem
--   The ability to solve problems in an efficient and timely manner.
--   Discernment within defined procedures and practices.
--   The ability to re-frame problems to find solutions
--   A love of tinkering, making, and doing

 ## **Duties and Responsibilities for Summer Months:**